How Paul McCartney Finally Ended the Beatles for Good

-All good things must come to an end, and this was never more true in the world of rock and roll than it was on April 10, 1970, when it was announced that the Beatles were no more.
+All good things must come to an end, and this was never more true in the world of rock 'n' roll than on April 10, 1970, when it was announced the Beatles were no more.

 Flash forward to early-1969 and recording sessions for what would eventually become the Let It Be album.
 Captured forever thanks to a documentary crew, the film Let It Be, released a month after their breakup, shows tensions running high and resentment building.
 Even though they would somehow carry on and record the much more harmonious Abbey Road, the end was in sight.